Wasserstein Flow Matching: Generative modeling over families of distributions

 \subsubsection{Single-Cell Genomics}

-Spatial transcriptomics are a set of techniques which build on single-cell genomics and preserve physical information of cells' location in tissues, while assaying their gene expression. \cite{haviv2024covariance} demonstrated that a cell's microenvironment can be effectively characterized using the mean and covariance of the surrounding cells gene expression.
-This statistical representation efficiently captures the key features of cellular neighborhoods and transforms each spatial transcriptomics dataset into a measure within the Bures--Wasserstein space, highlighting the value of generative modeling in this context.
+Spatial transcriptomics are a set of techniques which build on single-cell genomics and preserve physical information of cells' location in tissues and assay their gene expression. \citet{haviv2024covariance} demonstrated that a cell's microenvironment can be effectively characterized using the mean and covariance of the surrounding cells gene expression.
+This representation captures key features of cellular neighborhoods and transforms spatial transcriptomics datasets into a measure within the Bures--Wasserstein space, highlighting the value of generative modeling in this context.

-In the motor cortex, excitatory neurons form phenotypically distinct and highly specialized cortical layer \citep{zeng2017neuronal}.
-From the 254 gene MERFISH atlas \citep{zhang2021spatially}, we compute the mean and covariance of the top $16$ principal components of gene expression from all cells within an $80$ micron radius around each microglia.
-Despite the dimensionality of this data, BW-FM synthesizes Gaussians which are highly congruent with the real data (\cref{fig:bw_merfish} and \cref{fig:bw_merfish_supp}).
+During embryogenesis, specific regions within the primitive gut tube differentiate into organs such as the liver or lungs based on interactions between the gut and surrounding mesenchyme \citep{nowotschin2019emergent}.
+Applied on environments of gut-tube cells from a seqFISH dataset of mouse embryogenesis \citep{lohoff2022integration}, BW-FM synthesized Gaussian cellular niches conditioned on organ labels, thus demanding an understanding of the interplay between spatial context and phenotype.
+Despite the intricate nature of the gastrulation process, compounded by the dataset's dimensionality, BW-FM can accurately generate organ-specific niches; see \cref{fig:bw_gut_supp}.

 Another common instance of BW manifolds arising in single-cell genomics is through aggregating cells into common states.
 These clusters can be summarized by their mean gene expression and its covariance.
 On a scRNA-seq atlas elucidating human immune response to COVID \citep{stephenson2021single}, we combine cells into MetaCells \citep{persad2023seacells}, and quantify the gene expression mean and covariance for each.
 Here too we apply BW-FM conditioned on cell-state, which encompass the heterogeneity of immune profiles appearing as response to COVID infection.
-Despite the plurality of labels, BW-FM can still synthesize appropriate examples for each condition (see \cref{fig:bw_metacells}).
+Despite the plurality of labels, BW-FM can synthesize correct examples for each condition; see \cref{fig:bw_metacells}.